HashNuke/elixir-for-breakfast/README.md

 Install Erlang 18.0 & Elixir 1.0.5 by any of the following means:

+#### Pre-compiled packages

-* Pre-compiled packages from Erlang Solutions -[Erlang](https://www.erlang-solutions.com/downloads/download-erlang-otp), [Elixir](https://www.erlang-solutions.com/downloads/download-elixir)
+Pre-compiled packages from Erlang Solutions - [Erlang](https://www.erlang-solutions.com/downloads/download-erlang-otp), [Elixir](https://www.erlang-solutions.com/downloads/download-elixir)

-  Download the ones for your OS
+#### Using version managers & other means

-> If you are using any of the below methods, install the dependencies
+> If you are using any of the below methods, install the dependencies first
 > * **OS X**: Install these via homebrew `automake autoconf openssl libyaml readline ncurses libxslt libtool unixodbc`
 > * **Ubuntu**: `automake autoconf libreadline-dev libncurses-dev libssl-dev libyaml-dev libxslt-dev libffi-dev libtool unixodbc-dev`